mrrmrn/Stochastic_PredNet/README.md

 Repository for codes and a sample of data for the paper:

-"Coupling a neural network with a spatial dowscaling procedure to improve probabilistic nowcast for urban rain radars"

-submitted for pubblication to MDPI journal : "Remote Sensing".
+Marrocu, M.; Massidda, L. Coupling a Neural Network with a Spatial Downscaling Procedure to Improve Probabilistic Nowcast for Urban Rain Radars.
+Forecasting 2022, 4, 845-865. https://doi.org/10.3390/forecast4040046

 After installing torch and pysteps libraries, for example with: